-In September, vehicle registrations in Greece grew by 6.59% with respect to September of 2015.
-In total, 87,138 cars were registered and 87,138 new cars were sold in the last twelve months, 6.59% more than the year before.
+In March, vehicle registrations in Greece fell by 8.44% with respect to March of 2021.
+In total, 9,268 cars were registered and 111,080 new cars were sold in the last twelve months, 21.5% more than the year before.

-Greece is the 27th-placed country in ranking of 36 countries based on number of vehicle registrations.
+Greece is the 49th-placed country in ranking of 137 countries based on number of vehicle registrations.

 A very useful variable for estimating the level of economic wealth enjoyed by Greeks residents, when compared to the other countries in the ranking, is the number of vehicles sold or registered per thousand residents in the last year.
-With annual sales of 8.03 cars per 1,000 residents, 8.03 of them in the last month, Greece, occupies one of the final places in the ranking, meaning that its population is among those in the table with the least spending power.
+With annual sales of 10.4 cars per 1,000 residents, 0.87 of them in the last month, Greece, occupies 52th place in the ranking.

 Changes in Greek vehicle registration numbers are shown in the tables below.
 As several studies indicate, these changes are very much related to changes in GDP and, hence, to a country's economic situation.
-Sales have declined since 2006, as 292,569 were registered that year, as have the number of registrations per thousand residents, which that year numbered 26.59.
+Sales have grown since 2012, as 95,602 were produced that year as have the number of registrations per thousand residents, which that year numbered 8.62.

 Here we show you the progression of vehicle registrations in Greece.
 You can see car registrations in other countries in en vehicle registrations and see all the economic information about Greece in en Greek economy.